Cara0831/notes/readme.txt

-You will be a better girl
+Cara,you will be a better girl.